David Van Nostrand: Biography

 David Van Nostrand was born in New York City on December 5, 1811.
 He was educated at Union Hall, Jamaica, New York, and in 1826 entered the publishing house of John P. Haven, who gave him an interest in the firm when he became of age.
 In 1834 he formed a partnership with William Dwight, but the financial crisis of 1837 led to its dissolution.
 Van Nostrand then accepted an appointment as clerk of accounts and disbursements under Captain John G. Barnard, at that time in charge of the defensive works of Louisiana and Texas, with headquarters at New Orleans.
 While so engaged he devoted attention to the study of scientific and military affairs, and on his return to New York City he began the importation of military books for officers of the U.S. Army, afterward receiving orders from private individuals and from academic institutions for foreign books of science.
 His place of business was at first at the corner of John Street and Broadway.
 He founded the firm D. Van Nostrand Company in 1848.

 As his trade increased, he began the publication of standard works by American authors on military and scientific subjects.
 This extension, with the growing demands for books on scientific subjects, led him to move his firm to 23 Murray Street, where he continued until his death.
 In 1869 he began the publication of Van Nostrand's Engineering Magazine, a monthly journal, which was devoted to selections from foreign sources, but also contained original papers on railroads, iron work, hydraulics, water reservoirs, sewage works, ventilation and mathematics (for examples).
 The magazine represented an early entry into the STEM fields area of publishing.
 Links to the volumes are given below, where a sample article is listed from each volume.

 In 1884 J.C.
 Derby quoted Nicholas Trübner's characterization of Van Nostrand as "a gentleman of extensive and varied information, of genial and attractive character, eminent business capacity ..."
-He also noted that beyond military titles, Van Nostrand published books by Julius Weisbach on mechanics, James B. Francis on hydraulics, Quincy Gillmore on limes and cement, and both Squire Whipple and John A. Roebling on bridge building.
+He also noted that beyond military titles, Van Nostrand published books by Julius Weisbach on mechanics, James B. Francis on hydraulics, Quincy Gillmore on limes and cement, Alexander Lyman Holley on steam locomotion, and both Squire Whipple and John A. Roebling on bridge building.
 The twelve volume digest of the American Civil War, The Rebellion Record by Frank Moore was published by Van Nostrand.
 A biography of Napoleon, authored by Antoine-Henri Jomini, was translated by H. W. Halleck, an associate from New Orleans.
 He published Stephen Luce's textbook on seamanship for the U.S. Naval Academy.

 James Clerk Maxwell's introduction to kinetic theory in his book Matter and Motion was first re-printed in the Engineering Magazine and subsequently by Van Nostrand in its own binding.

 Van Nostrand was one of the founders of the St. Nicholas and Holland societies, and was an early member of the Century and Union League clubs of New York City.

 He died in New York City on June 14, 1886.